COLD WARS 2015 - THE END OF THE AMERICAN CIVIL WAR!

 HMGS logo used with permission of HMGS Midwest.

 otherwise noted, illustrations by WebMeister, COL (Ret) Bill

 Gray, HMGS.
-HMGS is a registered trademark of the Historical Miniatures Gaming Society, Inc. Painting "Return of Danish Troops to Copenhagen, 1849," Otto Bache (1839 - 1927) via Wikipedia from which the text was also adapted, in the public domain.
+HMGS is a registered trademark of the Historical Miniatures Gaming Society, Inc. Painting by Kieth Rocco for the United States National Guard Heritage Painting Series, the text from the National Guard Website, all in the public domain.